Greek Chicken Risotto is easy, delicious and all made in ONE POT!

 What Chicken is Best For chicken Risotto?

 My Greek Chicken is the star of this Chicken Risotto and is one of my absolute favorite marinades.
-I first used this chicken in my incredible Chicken Gyro Flatbread and have been plotting recipes to showcase its mouthwatering juiciness ever since.
+I first used this chicken in my incredible chicken gyro pizza and have since used it in my chicken gyros, Greek chicken salad, chicken souvlaki and beef souvlaki -because it is AMAZING!.

 The marinade is a quick whisking of olive oil, lemon juice, balsamic vinegar and a plethora of handpicked spices.
 You first whisk the spices together of garlic powder, dried oregano, dried basil, onion powder, paprika etc. and then add some to the marinade and the rest are reserved for your actual risotto.
 Double the flavor without double the work!